umdfiresa2024/research-corporate-sentiment/README.md

   appeared in the corporate filings data they collected and the second measure docs counted the number of documents per year that included two distinct environmental related n-grams.
 These measurements were the foundation to the conclusions and claims of the study.
+To clarify, the last couple sentences are talking about how Preuss & Max broke down their data to detect sentiment from annual reports, shareholder proposals, and press releases.
+These can then be inputted into the ClimateBERT model for detection and further analysis.

 - Our research uses the zero-emissions BERT large language model created by (Bingler et al. 2024), to detect sentences with planned GHG